laksha-k/Data-Projects/README.md

+## Hello!
+My name is Laksha and I'm a recent Statistics graduate from UC Davis, passionate about applying data science and analytics towards driving business strategy and market research insights.
+Here you can find some samples of projects that I've completed, demonstrating my skills and experience working with data in Python, R and SQL, to clean, extract, analyze and visualize data, as well as implementing and assessing performance of machine learning models.

 # Project Overviews

 ### 1. Machine Learning Project in Python: Data-Driven Home Remodel Insights based on House Sale Price Predictive Model